TROLLING FOR WALLEYE

 The most successful walleye anglers rebait with fresh nightcrawlers about every 30 minutes while fishing.
 Keeping fresh bait in the water sets up a scent stream in the water and helps the Fish Flash/Hammer Time Walleye Spinner combination produce the best success possible.

-Combining Fish Flash with the Hammer Time Walleye Spinner is a great way get the attention of walleye when fishing for suspended and also bottom hugging fish.
+Combining Fish Flash with the Hammer Time Walleye Spinner is a great way to get the attention of walleye when fishing for suspended and also bottom-hugging fish.
 Most all anglers agree that flash attracts fish and nothing puts out more flash than the Yakima Big Al Fish Flash.

-Mark Romanack of Fishing 411 TV spends a lot of time targeting walleye using spinner rigs like the Hammer Time Walleye Spinner.
-Pictured here Mark is targeting bottom hugging walleye using the Spin-N-Glo® Bottom Walker in combination with the Hammer Time Walleye Spinner.
+About the author: Mark Romanack of Fishing 411 TV spends a lot of time targeting walleye using spinner rigs like the Hammer Time Walleye Spinner.
+Pictured here Mark is targeting bottom-hugging walleye using the Spin-N-Glo® Bottom Walker in combination with the Hammer Time Walleye Spinner.